gctroise/QBtoWEIS-CM/README.md

 The installation process is almost equivalent to the one of the main branch of WEIS:

 On laptop and personal computers, installation with [Anaconda](https://www.anaconda.com) is the recommended approach because of the ability to create self-contained environments suitable for testing and analysis.
 WEIS requires [Anaconda 64-bit](https://www.anaconda.com/distribution/).
 However, the `conda` command has begun to show its age, and we now recommend the one-for-one replacement with the [Miniforge3 distribution](https://github.com/conda-forge/miniforge?tab=readme-ov-file#miniforge3), which is much more lightweight and more easily solves for the package dependencies.
 Sometimes, using `mamba` in place of `conda` with this distribution speeds up the installation process.
-QBtoWEIS is currently supported on Linux, Windows Subsystem for Linux (WSL2) and Windows.
+QBtoWEIS-CM is currently supported on Linux, Windows Subsystem for Linux (WSL2) and Windows.

-The installation instructions below use the environment name, "qbweis-env," but any name is acceptable.
+The installation instructions below use the environment name, "qbweiscm-env," but any name is acceptable.
 For those working behind company firewalls, you may have to change the conda authentication with `conda config --set ssl_verify no`.
 Proxy servers can also be set with `conda config --set proxy_servers.http http://id:pw@address:port` and `conda config --set proxy_servers.https https://id:pw@address:port`.

 1. Clone the test-develop repository and create a virtual environment install the software:

         conda config --add channels conda-forge
-        git clone -b test-develop https://github.com/gctroise/QBtoWEIS-CM.git qbweis-env
+        git clone -b test-develop https://github.com/gctroise/QBtoWEIS-CM.git qbweiscm-env
         cd QBtoWEIS-CM